adavarski/proglog/README.md

 ## Distributed Services with Go: Commit Log Distributed App/Service from Travis Jeffery's book

-This repository follows the book "Distributed Services with Go" by Travis Jeffrey with some fixes (https://github.com/varunbpatil/proglog/commit/2ecd0d7812b40583b76594eb148c1b4e60ca835b && https://github.com/evdzhurov/dist-services-with-go/issues/1)
+This repository follows the book "Distributed Services with Go" by Travis Jeffrey with some fixes (https://github.com/varunbpatil/proglog/commit/2ecd0d7812b40583b76594eb148c1b4e60ca835b && https://github.com/evdzhurov/dist-services-with-go/issues/1 && etc.)

 The official repository for this book can be found at https://github.com/travisjeffery/proglog